WPDH: WEOK-FM

-In 1962, the station signed on as WEOK-FM.
-It was the sister station to WEOK 1390 AM and was Poughkeepsie's second FM station after WKIP-FM (today's WSPK).
+In 1962, the station signed on as WEOK-FM, sister station to WEOK (1390 AM).
 The main purpose of the station at the outset was to provide Muzak programming to area offices and stores via its subcarrier.
 By day, WPDH simulcast the AM's middle of the road (MOR) format, with block programming airing between the AM's sign off and 10:00 p.m.

 In 1972, WEOK AM and FM were sold to the Dyson family (also owners of Dyson Racing) and with the sale came key changes to the FM side.
-The transmitter moved from a site in Milton (now used by WVKR) to the current Illinois Mountain site.
+The transmitter moved from a site in Milton to the Illinois Mountain site.
 It upgraded to a full Class B signal and added FM stereo capabilities in the process.

 Country Music to AOR

 At the end of these upgrades, it relaunched as country music formatted WPDH.
-At the time, only some people owned FM receivers and almost no car radios were equipped for FM radio.
-WPDH was beaten by New York City signal WHN after that station flipped to country.
-With the poor ratings playing country music, management saw a hole for an album-oriented rock (AOR) station in the Hudson Valley.
-The leading rock stations from New York City, 95.5 WPLJ and 102.7 WNEW-FM, were difficult to receive so far from Manhattan.
-In 1976 WPDH abandoned country for rock music, and this format remains to this day.
+With poor ratings playing country music, management saw a hole for an album-oriented rock (AOR) station in the Hudson Valley.
+In 1976 WPDH abandoned country for rock music.

-Through its decades in rock radio, there have been several variations of WPDH's format.
-At the outset, it was automated, with no disc jockeys.
-Then, it added DJs, playing progressive rock along with an occasional jazz track.
-The format evolved through the 1980s as the station gradually tightened its playlist to the top selling albums of the day, and the last couple of decades of rock.

-The splintering of rock in the 1980s and early 1990s had varying effects on WPDH.
-The station added heavy metal into the playlist as well as early modern rock and European imports.
-The station remained successful and was a solid #1 in the market in the early 1980s, and by the 1990s was alternating the #1 spot in the market with 104.7 WSPK's Top 40 sound.